The Widows of Culloden: Editorials and celebrity wear

-Fashion collector Jennifer Zuiker auctioned her McQueen collection in 2020, including at least two pieces from Widows.
-A tartan dress, Look 30 from the runway show, sold for a reported $9,375, and a floral ballgown, Look 50, sold for a reported $68,750.
+American singer Lana Del Rey attended the 2024 Met Gala in an Alexander McQueen gown which heavily referenced the Widow's Weeds.
+Designed by the house's creative director Seán McGirr, Del Rey's dress was a beige corseted gown hand-embroidered with branches made from bronze.
+She wore a matching headpiece made from natural tree branches draped with a sheer veil, echoing the veil-and-antlers headpiece from the Widow's Weeds.

+Auctions and ownership

+The Alexander McQueen brand archive in London retains ownership of several looks from the collection, including the Widow's Weeds and the pheasant feather dress.
+Swarovski owns the Bird's Nest and Bird Skull headdresses.
 The Met owns the original Look 33 tartan dress ensemble with the sheer undershirt, as well as Look 30, another tartan dress.
 The Victoria and Albert Museum (the V&A) in London owns a variant of the Kate Moss dress.
+The Los Angeles County Museum of Art owns several pieces from the collection.
 The National Gallery of Victoria (NGV) in Australia owns 14 ensembles and mockups from Widows, including Look 33 and Look 50.
 The majority of these were gifted by philanthropist Krystyna Campbell-Pretty in 2016 as part of a larger collection.

+McQueen's friend Alice Smith auctioned a collection of McQueen memorabilia in 2020; an invitation from The Widows of Culloden sold for $425.
+Fashion collector Jennifer Zuiker auctioned her McQueen collection in 2020, including at least two pieces from Widows.
+A tartan dress, Look 30 from the runway show, sold for a reported $9,375, and a floral ballgown, Look 50, sold for a reported $68,750.
+Fashion dealer Steven Philip auctioned his collection in 2023, including a number of archival McQueen pieces.
+A pair of gold snakeskin heels with dragonfly detailing sold for £1,000.
+According to the auction description, they were based on a brooch by René Lalique, Dragonfly Woman, made c.
+1897.
+The Lalique company apparently sued the McQueen brand for copyright infringement, and the shoes were never produced commercially.

 Museum exhibitions

 Several ensembles from Widows – at least five tartan looks, the pheasant feather dress, and the Widow's Weeds – appeared in Alexander McQueen: Savage Beauty, a retrospective exhibition of McQueen's designs shown in 2011 at The Met and in 2015 at the V&A. The Kate Moss illusion made an appearance at both versions of the exhibition.
 In the original presentation at the Met, the illusion was recreated in miniature, but in the V&A restaging, it was presented in full size in its own room.
 The NGV displayed the collection donated by Campbell-Pretty in 2019 as the Krystyna Campbell-Pretty Fashion Gift.
 The exhibition included items from several McQueen collections, including Widows.